AliBashirov/cpp-builder/README.md

 # cpp-builder

-A **text-based user interface (TUI) application** built to demonstrate [your app’s purpose].
-Designed to be fast, lightweight, and easy to use directly from the terminal.
+A **text-based user interface (TUI) application** built to compile c++ files with a short command designed to be fast, lightweight, and easy to use directly from the terminal.

 ---